Randomized spectral co-clustering for large-scale directed networks: Randomized spectral co-clustering

-{The time complexity of \emph{Step 1} and \emph{Step 2} are approximately $O(\|A\|_0)$ and $O(\|{A}^{\rm rs}\|_0K^y{ T_1})$, where $\|A\|_0$ denotes the number of non-zero elements in $A$, and ${T_1}$ denotes number of iterations.} Generally, the number of edges in a network is far below $O(n^2)$.
-Hence the random-sampling-based SVD is rather efficient.
+The time complexities of \emph{Step 1} and \emph{Step 2} are approximately $O(\|A\|_0)$ and $O(\|{A}^{\rm rs}\|_0K^y{ T_1})$, where $\|A\|_0$ denotes the number of non-zero elements in $A$, and ${T_1}$ is the number of iterations.
+The number of edges in a real-world network is typically far below $O(n^2)$, thus making RS-SCC rather efficient.